-Marc Garnick, MD, Oncology, answeredA nocturnal penile tumescence test is used to help diagnose erectile dysfunction (ED).
+Marc Garnick, MD, Hematology & Oncology, answeredA nocturnal penile tumescence test is used to help diagnose erectile dysfunction (ED).
 It monitors erections while you sleep.
 During the test, a recording unit collects data on the number and duration of nocturnal erections, the change in the circumference of the penis, and penile rigidity.
 The measurements are made by two loops: one at the base of the penis and the other at the tip.
 Rigidity above 70% constitutes a nonbuckling erection; below 40% represents a flaccid penis.
 During eight hours of sleep, three to six erections lasting 10 to 15 minutes each, on average, is considered normal, though definitions of "normal" vary.

 If you do not have erections while you sleep, the doctor will look for a health condition or medications that decrease blood flow to the penis or interferes with nerve signals that enable arousal and erection.
 If you experience erections in your sleep or upon awakening, your erectile dysfunction may be caused by stress or depression.